smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. important::
    The 1 and 0's are then compared between the variables to see if they match.
-For example, if

-   Voltage_preprocessed_AnomProb AND Current_preprocessed_AnomProb both are 1, then the failure_prob

-   variable is 1, otherwise 0.
+For example, if Voltage_preprocessed_AnomProb AND Current_preprocessed_AnomProb both are 1, then the failure_prob variable is 1, otherwise 0.

 .. tip::
    If Current_preprocessed_AnomProb=-n,55, then this rule is if Current_preprocessed_AnomProb is less then 55, then set failure_prob to 1, otherwise 0.

-   Both -n and n indicate that the variable has NO lower bound or upper bound, respectively.
+   Both **-n** and **n** indicate that the variable has NO lower bound or upper bound, respectively.  **If you want a specific lower and upper bound, just replace -n, and n with exact numbers.**

 Machine Learning Trained Model Sample JSON Output
 """""""""""""""""""""""""""""""""""""